ansible/ansible-builder/docs/definition.rst

       The default value ``1000``.

     ``tags``
-      Specifies the name which is assigned to resulting image if build process completes successfully.
+      Specifies the names that are assigned to the resulting image if the build process completes successfully.
       The default value is ``ansible-execution-env:latest``.

 Example ``options`` section: